dart-lang/site-www/src/codelabs/iterables.md

 - Write the function `validEmailAddresses` that takes an `Iterable<EmailAddress>` and returns another `Iterable<EmailAddress>` containing only valid addresses.
 - Use the method `where` to filter the `Iterable<EmailAddress>`.
-- Use the provided function `isValidEmailAddress` to evaluate if an `EmailAddress` is valid or not.
+- Use the provided function `isValidEmailAddress` to evaluate whether an `EmailAddress` is valid or not.

 [//]: https://gist.github.com/bea254b823dd449a0610115405c3c5f7
 <iframe